For surgeons and clinicians

 Do I have to pay anything to contribute to the ABDR?

-No, the Registry is funded by the Australian Government and there is no cost to surgeons or patients to participate.
+No, the ABDR is supported by funding from the Australian Government, Department of Health and Aged Care, under the National Clinical Quality Registry Program.
+There is no cost to surgeons/clinicians or patients to participate.
 Sites are asked to provide a nominal level of resourcing to oversee the day-to-day operations of the registry; that is, to provide a central contact person to act as point-of-contact for the Registry and to maintain the study folder, ensure a data collection form is completed for every operation and to batch and return the Data Collection Forms (DCFs) to Monash University in a timely manner.

 Is it a matter of simply filling out the data collection forms for my patients and sending them to you?